 A star anise fruit generally has eight seed pods, although the number can vary.
 It has a complex taste in which the dominating licorice flavor is accompanied by a background that is minty and tangy at the same time.

-Star anise provides a lovely flavor to teas, infusions and mulled cider.
+The spice provides a lovely flavor to teas, infusions and mulled cider.
 Adding one or two stars to slow cooked foods such as stewed fruit, savory stews, beans and simmered meats enhances the taste.
 The stars are generally removed before the food is served.
 The ground spice is a great addition to baked goods like cakes and cookies.
 Some people like to add the spice to cooked porridges and grains.
 It's also said to go well with tomatoes, although I've never tried this combination myself.

 Star Anise and Cashew Creme Brûlée Recipe

 Star anise is an ingredient in Chinese five spice powder.
 This popular Asian seasoning traditionally contains ground cloves, cinnamon, fennel seeds, star anise and Szechwan peppercorns, although today a different spice combination may be used in the recipe.
 The powder is used with poultry, pork and seafood.
 It's sometimes added to stir-fried vegetables and is also used in desserts.
 Garam masala, a popular Indian and South Asian spice mixture, commonly contains star anise as well.

 Another dish that traditionally contains star anise is Vietnamese pho.
 This is a type of beef noodle soup which contains a broth made from spices and marrow bones.
 Tea eggs, a popular snack in China and Chinese communities, are also flavoured with star anise.
 To make tea eggs, hard boiled eggs are cracked and then placed in a tea which contains spices.
 The liquid is absorbed into the shell and into the egg itself, creating a marbled effect.
 The eggs are eaten cold.